In 2020 we celebrated 200 years since the birth of Florence Nightingale.

-May 12th is Florence Nightingale's 200th birthday and we had intended to have an exhibition in our Weston Gallery, celebrating the founder of modern nursing.
-As that is not possible we are bringing you this online version of the exhibition - where you can read a selection of the exhibition boards, turn the pages of our virtual scrapbook, explore a gallery of Crimean War photographs and learn more about the connection between Nightingale and local landowner and politician Henry Pelham-Clinton, 5th Duke of Newcastle, whose family home was Clumber Park, Nottinghamshire.
+We have curated an exhibition in our Weston Gallery, which we are looking forward to bringing you from 20th May, when galleries and museums in Nottinghamshire are allowed to re-open.
+In the meantime we hope you enjoy this online version of the exhibition - where you can read a selection of the exhibition boards, turn the pages of our virtual scrapbook, explore a gallery of Crimean War photographs and learn more about the connection between Nightingale and local landowner and politician Henry Pelham-Clinton, 5th Duke of Newcastle, whose family home was Clumber Park, Nottinghamshire.

 Carte de visite of Florence Nightingale by William Edward Kilburn, c.1856